keoby/laravel-plans/README.md

 ---

 The basic unit of the subscription-like system is a plan.
-You can create it using `Abr4xas\Plans\Models\Plan` or your model, if you have implemented your own.
+You can create it using `Keoby\LaravelPlans\Models\Plan` or your model, if you have implemented your own.

 ```php
 $plan = Plan::create([